mruby/mruby/doc/guides/compile.md

 This configuration defines a cross compile build called 'Minimal' which is using the GCC and compiles for the host machine.
-It also disables all usages of stdio and doesn't compile any binaries (i.e. mrbc).
+It also disables all usages of stdio and doesn't compile any binaries (e.g. mrbc).

 ## Test Environment